184,99 €

 Autorenporträt

-Chioma Ohajunwa is a Senior Lecturer at Africa Centre for HIV/AIDS Management at Faculty of Economic and Management Sciences and previously with the Division of Disability and Rehabilitation Studies, Global Health, Stellenbosch University.
-Her work is in the areas of disability, spirituality, Indigenous knowledge, wellbeing, decoloniality and more recently, their intersection with HIV/AIDS.
+Dr Chioma Ohajunwa is Senior Lecturer at the Africa Centre for Inclusive Health Management, Faculty of Economic and Management Sciences, and also worked at the Division of Disability and Rehabilitation Studies, Global Health, Stellenbosch University.
+Her work is in the areas of disability, spirituality, Indigenous knowledge, wellbeing, decoloniality, and, more recently, how these inform an inclusive framework for health and wellbeing within the African context.
 She is published locally and internationally.
-Kudakwashe 'AK' Dube is the Chief Executive Officer (CEO) of the Africa Disability Alliance and has over 30 years of experience designing, managing, evaluating and monitoring development and disability programmes with international and grassroots movements.
-He is also chair of trustees of ADD International that fights for independence, equality and opportunities for disabled people living in poverty, alongside organisations of disabled people.
-Ezra Chitando serves as Professor of Religious Studies at the University of Zimbabwe and Theology Consultant on HIV for the World Council of Churches.
-He is also extraordinary professor at the University of the Western Cape.
+Kudakwashe 'AK' Dube is the Chief Executive Officer (CEO) of the Africa Disability Alliance and has over 30 years of experience designing, managing, evaluating, and monitoring development and disability programmes with international and grassroots movements.
+He is also chair of trustees of ADD International, which fights for independence, equality, and opportunities for disabled people living in poverty, alongside organisations of disabled people.
+Ezra Chitando serves as Professor of Religious Studies at the University of Zimbabwe.
+He is also Extraordinary Professor, the Desmond Tutu Centre for Social Justice, University of the Western Cape, South Africa.